Archetypes

 - Hououmon (EN: "Phoenixmon") ("Red Birds") (R)

 Basically, your monsters want to kill themselves and they have five billion effects that all proc when they do so.
 The boss monster adds an extra trigger to these effects so they all go off at the end of the attack, and the Tamer watches for the effects that recycle cards from the trash and lets you play out extra bodies.
+With a proper setup, this can deal 4 security's worth of damage on a single swing!

 - TyrantKabuterimon ("Insects") (G)